Do you need travel insurance to go backpacking?

 Is premium travel insurance worth it?

-Premium travel insurance can cost considerably more than regular travel insurance packages, but may be a worthwhile purchase if you intend to do a lot of riskier activities or are travelling to more dangerous places.
+Premium travel insurance can cost considerably more than regular travel insurance packages, but may be a worthwhile purchase, especially if you’re travelling alone and intend to do a lot of riskier activities or are visiting more dangerous places.

 An example might be of somebody planning a trip that largely revolves around hiking in the Himalayas where the chances of injuries or health issues are higher, and where medical transfers and costs for proper treatment may be high.
 Likewise an inexperienced, young traveller setting off on a solo trip around Brazil may be a situation where purchasing more extensive cover may be a good option.